shnoh171/shnoh171.github.io/_posts/2018-12-19-umbrellas-for-cows.md

 This is a dynamic programming problem.
 We define $$d_i$$ as the minimum cost it takes to protect all cows numbered from $$1$$ to $$i$$.
 We compute $$d_i$$ from $$i=1$$ to $$n$$.

 Note that the larger umbrella can be cheaper than the smaller umbrella.
-We denote the cost of the cheapest umbrella that can protects the area with width $$w$$ as $$c_w^{'}$$.
+We denote the cost of the cheapest umbrella that can protects the area with width $$w$$ as $$c\prime_w$$.
 It is obtained by the following formula.

 $$c_w^{'} = \min_{w \le i \le m} (c_{w})$$